ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 - `POST /{service}/{topic}`
   - *Processes the next event in the topic, optionally publishing the supplied event*
   - Auth Header: internal token
-  - Response Body: empty or JSON representation of corrected event
+  - Request Body: empty or JSON representation of corrected event
     - Need to consider whether checks should be added for fields like correlation ID.
   - Response Status:
     - `204 No Content`: The event has been processed